Package: MsBackendSql

 The need to retrieve any spectra data on-the-fly from the database

-will have an impact on the performance of data access function of
+has an impact on the performance of data access functions of

 Spectra

-backends.
-To evaluate its impact we next compare the performance of the
+evaluate this we compare below the performance of the

 MsBackendSql